known on all war records as GEORGE CHAPLIN.

 Charles Edward Chaplin, 50, a Plough Painter, born Stowmarket, Suffolk.

 Charles Edward W. Chaplin, 19, a Stonemason’s Labourer, born Ipswich.

 William Chaplin, 11, born Ipswich.

 James Henry Chaplin, 13, born Ipswich.

 Thomas Chaplin, 1, born Ipswich.

 1911 Deadman’s Buoy’s, Deptford, London.

 Joseph was 16 years old, a Cook and part of the crew on board ‘Sunbeam’ a Schooner Sail – Trader from Chester.
 Master – Edward John Hughes.

-George is also remembered on the war memorial at the village of Bucklesham, Suffolk.
+Joseph is also remembered on the war memorial at St. Helen’s Church, Ipswich.